sagebind/switchbox/README.md

 Need help?
 Just [send me an email](mailto:me@stephencoakley.com) with your questions.
 Be sure to add "Switchbox" to the message subject line so I know how I can help you out.

 ## Contributing
-Want to help make Switchbox better?
-Simply fork this repo and start adding code.
+Want to help make Switchbox something usable for the future?
+Fork this repo and start coding.
 Switchbox's contribution model is currently very informal, so just submit a pull request.
 Pull requests will be reviewed and accepted if they fit the goal of the project.
-Be sure to contact me if you have any questions.
+Be sure to contact Stephen Coakley ([me@stephencoakley.com](mailto:me@stephencoakley.com)) if you have any questions.

 ## License
 Switchbox is licensed under the Apache License, Version 2.0 (Apache-2.0).
 See [LICENSE.md](LICENSE.md) for details.

 ## Inspiration
-Switchbox was inspired by the usability of the .NET Framework's settings API and the flexibility of the [Apache Commons Configuration](http://commons.apache.org/proper/commons-configuration/).
+Switchbox was inspired by the usability of the .NET Framework's settings API and the flexibility of Apache's [Commons Configuration](http://commons.apache.org/proper/commons-configuration/) library.